Sirius-sfi/aibel-mmd-ontology/README.md

 Questions or comments may be posted as issues to this repository.

 # Ontology Metrics

+Warning: The numbers in the table below are outdated -- not updated for the December 2021 version of MMD!

 |                                     | mmd-reasoner | mmd-ereasoner | mmd-all |
 |-------------------------------------|-------------:|--------------:|--------:|
 | **Metrics**                         |              |               |         |